-Our Orientation Program is broken into three parts (all are required for new students entering the college each fall).
+Orientation is broken into two parts (each required for new students entering the college in the fall):

 In June, all first-year students currently residing in the United States are invited to campus for an Advising and Registration Day, during which they will meet with a faculty member and register for courses, learn more about the many resources available on campus, and begin building connections with peers.
 Programming specific to parents/guardians will also be offered during these one-day sessions.
 Please note: Transfer and international students will be invited to campus for similar one-day programs in August.

 In late August, all new commuter and residential students will return to campus for two weekends of Fall Orientation programming (before and after the first week of classes).
 During Fall Orientation, they will have an opportunity to reconnect with students in their major, participate in the Common Reading Program, attend seminars and interest sessions, and learn about the vast resources and involvement opportunities available at PC, and to acclimate to life on-campus before the school year begins.
 Diverse social activities are also provided for students throughout the program.

-During the fall and spring semesters of their first year on campus, new students will also participate in various Extended Orientation activities with their Orientation groups or residence hall floors.
+During their first year on campus, new students will also participate in various activities with their Orientation groups and residence hall floors.

 The Center for Orientation, Transitions & LeadershipProvidence CollegeSlavin Center 106Providence, RI 02918Phone: 401.865.1085Office Hours: Monday-Friday: 8:30am-4:30pm